jayedrashid/React-Jumpstart/README.md

 export default Home;
 ```

-Using `set` function right way by correcting above snippet:
+Anytime you modifying the state where you actually using the previous value of the state to create new value you need to make sure you use the function version of setting your state.
+So, using `prev` function right way by correcting above snippet:

 ```sh
   const add = () => {